Crockpot Refried Beans – No Soaking Required!

 - 3 cloves garlic, minced

-- Add all ingredients to slow cooker and stir to combine.
-Cook on high for 6-8 hours or until beans are soft and mash easily.
-Add more water if necessary during cooking.
-I added two cups about 2/3 of the way through cooking because it was looking dry.
-It doesn’t hurt to have extra water, but you don’t want them to dry up.
+- Add all ingredients to 6-quart slow cooker and stir to combine.
+Cook on high for 6 to 8 hours or until beans are soft and mash easily.
+Add more water if necessary during cooking to keep beans fully submerged in liquid.

-- These do taste significantly less salty than the canned version.
+- These taste significantly less salty than the canned version.
 Make sure to check for seasonings and add salt as desired.
-We are trying to cut down on sodium around here so you might want to add more salt.
-You can also increase/decrease red pepper flakes based on your love of spicy foods.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.